How to Drive Impact with Channel Capacity Planning

 Test different approaches

-If your partner program isn’t evolving, it’s likely you’re haven’t adapted to changing markets yet.
-While frequent changes to your program are problematic, you must evolve to survive despite the challenges that come with planning and quantitatively measuring these necessary changes.
-PERC’s ability to identify groups of similar partners helps organizations run pilot programs and compare them to control groups.
+If your partner program isn’t evolving, you likely haven’t adapted to changing markets yet.
+While frequent changes to your program are problematic, you must still evolve to survive.
+Despite the challenges that come with planning and quantitatively measuring changes, PERC’s ability to identify groups of similar partners helps organizations run and analyze pilot programs.
 Even small changes can be A/B tested to fine-tune the details and maximize the impact and efficacy.

 Perhaps more importantly, you can track participating versus non-participating partners to benchmark the impact of your programs.
 If there is not a significant delta, stop the program and reinvest in another part of the business.

 The pillars of your partnership community are the partners who are both predictable and loyal to your company.
 By investing enough resources in these partners, you build a more stable and reliable partner network.
 Knowing where to allocate fewer resources is just as important: account managers tend to make more emotion-based decisions the longer they have had an established relationship with a partner.
 By establishing a set of benchmarks that measure loyalty and predictability, hidden gems can be uncovered, and overrated partnerships can be retired.

 Big sellers are essential, but they’re not necessarily your star performers.
 Partner scoring lets you balance out your portfolio with other high types of high performing partners.